 a.
 If you walk before Me as your father David walked…then I will establish the throne of your kingdom: God’s answer to Solomon’s previous prayer had a great condition.
 If Solomon walked before God in obedience and faithfulness, he could expect blessing on his reign and the reign of his descendants, and the dynasty of David would endure forever.

 i.
 God did not demand perfect obedience from Solomon.
 David certainly did not walk perfectly before the LORD, and God told Solomon to walk before Me as your father David walked.
 This was not out of reach for Solomon.

 c.
-And this house which I have sanctified for My name I will cast out of My sight: God answered to Solomon’s prayer was not an unqualified promise to bless the temple in any circumstance.
-God blessed the temple and filled it with the glory of His presence, but he would cast it out of His sight if the kings of Israel forsook the LORD.
+And this house which I have sanctified for My name I will cast out of My sight: God’s answer to Solomon’s prayer was not an unqualified promise to bless the temple in any circumstance.
+God blessed the temple and filled it with the glory of His presence, but He would cast it out of His sight if the kings of Israel forsook the LORD.

 i.
 With such a glorious temple, Israel would be tempted to forsake the God of the temple and make an idol of the temple of God.
 Here the LORD made them know that He could never bless this error.

 d.
-Will make it a proverb and a byword among all peoples… everyone who passes by it will be astonished: Under the Old Covenant, God promised to use Israel to exalt Himself among the nations one way or another.
-If Israel obeyed He would bless them so much that others had to recognize the hand of God upon Israel.
-If Israel disobeyed He would chastise them so severely that the nations would be astonished at the hard work of God among His disobedient people, and they would know that the LORDhas brought all this calamity on them.
+Will make it a proverb and a byword among all peoples.… everyone who passes by it will be astonished: Under the Old Covenant, God promised to use Israel to exalt Himself among the nations one way or another.
+If Israel obeyed, He would bless them so much that others had to recognize the hand of God upon Israel.
+If Israel disobeyed, He would chastise them so severely that the nations would be astonished at the judgment of God among His disobedient people, and they would know that the LORD has brought all this calamity on them.

 i.
 “The manner in which these disobedient people have been destroyed is truly astonishing: no nation was every so highly favoured, and none ever so severely and signally punished.”
 (Clarke)